Tom Liwa: Biography

-Flowerpornoes 3

 On 25 July 2005, the Flowerpornoes performed together for the first time since the 1996 breakup.
 The occasion was a concert in Cologne, organised as part of the campaign "nrw retten, taz abonnieren" ("save NRW, subscribe to taz") by newspaper die tageszeitung's North Rhine-Westphalia edition, which at the time was struggling financially.

 In 2007, after a hiatus of more than ten years, a new Flowerpornoes album was released, Wie oft musst du vor die Wand laufen bis der Himmel sich auftut?
 The album has received considerably greater mainstream attention than any prior work of Tom Liwa.

 One of the songs on the album is called "Österreich", an allusion to the band's website being located within the Austrian top-level domain .at because the German top-level domain URL (flowerpornoes.de) is registered by someone not related to the band in any form.